 We can all make friends with someone different than us.
 Frogs and mice come together over music in this picture book in which mice hear beautiful music rising from the city.
 They investigate to find out the music is coming from frogs, ribbiting at the moon.
 When the mice visit, the frogs send them away because they are different.
 In the end, the two groups unite over song and everyone is friends.
 Author: Chisato Tashiro

-- PBS Kids: Music
+- PBS Kids: Daniel Tiger's Neighborhood Feel the Music

 - Dallas Symphony Orchestra: Kids